3 ball pythons found in Levittown; officers suspect abandonment

 "They're one of the most commonly owned snakes.
 They're super docile and they make great pets," said Keen.

-During the pandemic, Middletown Animal Control says requests for pet assistance have increased.
-The SPCA says surrendering an animal is always better than abandoning one.
+During the pandemic, Middletown Animal Control said requests for pet assistance have increased.
+The SPCA said surrendering an animal is always better than abandoning one.

 "We will not judge.
 We will ask some questions to ascertain the health and background of the animal.
 We're just here to assist people and their pets," said Cindy Kelly with Bucks County SPCA.

-Officer Keen says there's a small chance there's another python out there.
-She says they are not a threat, and if you see one you should contact animal control.
+Officer Keen said there's a small chance another python is out there.
+She said they are not a threat, and if you see one you should contact animal control.

 3 ball pythons found in Levittown; officers suspect abandonment